sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 The 'Transform Scale' Settings (Scale X,Y,Z) have been refactored so that larger numbers now mean larger scale.
 Previously procedurals would scale up in size the closer the value got to 0.0.
 At default setting of 1.0 the result is identical as before.

+Clamping options have been added to various procedurals where they were missing.
+Clamping is now generaly performed on the result of the noise computation but before applying Color A / B.
+This ensures that color mixing behaves relieably but it is still possible to set color values outside of 0-1 range.

+Various Slider ranges have been refactored to a 0-1 range to make it easier to map attributes in the nodegraph with paintable nodes or other procedurals.

 Procedurals in the MainWindow/Layers/ Menu no longer appear under a 'CustomProcedurals' Folder but are merged into the main Procedurals,Geometry,